How to Write a Resume That Lands Interviews

 Step 1: Understand the Purpose of a Resume

-A resume doesn’t need to include every detail about your career.
-Instead, it should present a carefully curated story that positions you as the best candidate.
+Remember, a resume doesn’t need to include every detail of your career.
+Instead, it should present a carefully curated narrative that positions you as the ideal candidate.
+Each section—from summary to work experience, skills, and education—should be intentional and reinforce your qualifications for the role.

 Step 2: Choose the Best Resume Format